 Selling on Amazon is the best way to build a passive income stream.
-Amazon is the fastest-growing marketplace in the world, allowing you to grow your business rapidly.
 The first step to starting a successful Amazon business is to create your Amazon seller account.
 Amazon requires all its sellers to create, verify, and maintain an individual or professional account to sell products.
-Over the years, Amazon has tightened up its policies, especially personal verification; nonetheless, if you know the process and have all the details beforehand, you will not face any issues while signing up with Amazon.
+Over the years, Amazon has tightened up its policies, especially personal verification; if you know the process and have all the details beforehand, you will not face any issues while signing up with Amazon.

 Types of Amazon Seller Accounts